-There are some great benefits of using a dummy cake in place of a real cake when it’s appropriate for the situation.
-Obviously, you wouldn’t use a dummy cake when people actually want to taste your cake.
-But if your bakery finds itself in a position that requires style over substance (i.e. a display case, promotional products, travel displays, etc.), you can produce an amazingly decorated cake at much lower cost, effort, and waste.
-Check out how your bakery can build and use a dummy cake.
+There are some great benefits of using a dummy cake in place of a real cake when it’s the right situation.
+While you obviously wouldn’t use a dummy cake for a tasting, you could always use it for your bakeries’ display case, promotional products, or travel displays.
+This way, you can produce an amazingly decorated cake without the extra effort, costs, and waste.
+Keep reading to learn how your bakery can build and use a dummy cake.

 One of the more popular uses for a decorated dummy cake is for a bakery’s display case.
-If you use real cakes in your display case, in a couple of days they are going to look (and probably smell) a little funky.
+Think about it—If you use real cakes in your display case, they’re eventually going to look (and smell) a little funky.
 A fake cake can show off your talents for more than just a few days, and people will love having an up-close view of the types of decorative skills you possess.
 Don’t forget to post pictures on social media!

 Dummy cakes can also come in handy when you want to add to your cake portfolio.
 Want an insider tip?
-To save time and resources, decorate a dummy cake two different ways on either side and take two separate photos of the seemingly different cakes.
+To save time and resources, decorate your dummy cake two different ways on either side and take two separate photos of the seemingly different cakes.
 You’ll have double the entries for your portfolio.
-Check out even more tips to create your bakery’s portfolio.
+Check out even more tips for your bakery’s portfolio here.

-Dummy cakes aren’t just for internal uses.
-You can offer them to your clients as well.
+Contrary to popular belief, dummy cakes aren’t just for internal use.
+You can offer them to your clients as well!
 You’re probably asking, “But why would they want a cake they can’t eat?”

-So they can have your cake and eat it too.
-For example, many brides want a multi-tiered, heavily-decorated wedding cake, but are put off by the price.
-You can offer these budget-conscience brides the option to purchase everything they want, but on a dummy cake instead of a real one.
-For the purpose of pictures and best impressions a fake cake will definitely get the job done (and if done right, wow all those in attendance); then, you can serve a regular sheet cake to guests.
+The simple answer: so they can have your cake and eat it too.
+For example, many brides want a multi-tiered, heavily decorated wedding cake but are put off by the price.
+You can offer these budget-conscience brides the option to purchase everything their heart desires, just on a dummy cake instead of a real one.
+For the purpose of pictures and best impressions, a fake cake will definitely get the job done (and if done right, wow all those in attendance); then, you can serve a regular sheet cake to guests.

 Building Your Dummy Cake

 If you want to put together a multi-tiered dummy cake, you can simply hot glue the tiers on top of each other.
-Apply it consistently all around the top surface of the styrofoam and press down firmly to ensure it holds.
-With multiple tiers, you’ll need to patch up the joints with royal icing before covering it with fondant
+Apply the glue in an even layer all around the top surface of the styrofoam and press down firmly to ensure it holds.
+With multiple tiers, you’ll need to patch up the joints with royal icing before covering them with fondant.

-You can even use a fake cake in conjunction with real cake to give it the multi-tiered look without the outcome of leftover cake slices.
-If the real cake is going on top of the dummy, then nothing out of the ordinary needs to happen.
-But if you want the dummy on top of real cake, the real cake will need support such as a wooden dowel rod.
+You can even use a fake cake in conjunction with real cake to give it a multi-tiered look without the outcome of leftover cake slices.
+If the real cake is going on top of the dummy, nothing out of the ordinary needs to happen.
+However, if you want the dummy on top of the real cake, the real cake will need support, such as a wooden dowel rod.

 Reduce, Reuse, Recycle

 Dummy cakes are a great option to consider when you’re purely going for aesthetics and not taste.
 There are so many ways these fake cakes can be utilized to show off your talent as a baker and artist.
 Looking for more ways to make your bakery efficient?
 BakeSmart bakery software can help you manage your entire operation efficiently.